 - Property rights;

-- Rights in criminal proceeding;
+- Rights in criminal proceedings;

 - Right not to be tried and punished more than once; and

-- Protection from retrospective criminal laws.
+- Retrospective criminal laws.

 - Right to life;

-- Protection of families and children; and
+- Right to protection of families and children; and

 - Cultural rights, including recognition that human rights have a special importance for the Indigenous people of Victoria.